 Born and raised in Atlanta, Dimitri Walker is a simple artist at heart.
 Brush, paint and canvas are his tools.
 He has been a portrait artist since 1983, primarily graphite (pencil).
 In 1994, Walker began to paint with oils and acrylics.
 He also took a job picture framing to be near the art world.
 He continued to learn and became a Master Certified Framer.
 In 2005, at 40 years old, Walker went to college and earned a Bachelors of Fine Art.
 In the spring of 2012, while teaching a drawing class at a local art gallery, a student/friend who took his class to learn to draw the TARDIS better, said to him, "Dimitri, I know you watch and love all the same shows and movies I do.
 Supernatural, Star Trek, Doctor Who, Star Wars, Firefly and all the comic book movies.
 I have been to your web site.
 Why don't you have any Fan Art?"
 Walker replied, "What's 'Fan Art'?"

 And the rest is history.

-Treklanta is pleased to welcome Dimitri Walker back to our third Artists Alley in 2017.
+Treklanta is pleased to welcome Dimitri Walker back to our fifth Artists Alley in 2019.
 Visit his web site at Paintings by Dimitri Walker.

-Treklanta is pleased to welcome Katie Whatley to her first Treklanta Artists Alley in 2017.
+Treklanta is pleased to welcome Nikki Walker to her first Treklanta Artists Alley in 2019.